schellenberg/computerscience20/docs/_sources/Python/Overview/QuickOverview.rst.txt

 .. activecode:: module_intro_1
     :nocodelens:
-    :caption: This works, but isn't recommended.
+    :caption: This works, but is not recommended.

     from math import *